jimporter/doppel/README.md

 specified, they are copied *into* the destination.
 This default can be explicitly specified with `-o/--onto` or `-i/--into`, respectively.

+If the destination requires administrator access to write to, doppel will try to detect this an automatically provide a `sudo` (or equivalent) prompt before copying.

 ## Options

 ### -C, --directory=DIR